Magyartanulas/magyartanulas.github.io/word_order.md

 * I didn't give the ***book*** to her. - (I gave her something else.)
 * I didn't give the book to ***her***. - (I gave the book to someone else.)

-Because English generally a rigid word order, emphasis only happens through stressing words.
+Because English generally has a rigid word order, emphasis only happens through stressing words.

 Hungarian is a topic-prominent language.
 The topic (what the sentence is about) is placed at the beginning of the sentence, and the rest of the sentence talks about this topic.